 - 10. This area relates to improvements in JI of a strategic nature that may have subsequent and far-reaching implications for the operation of the mechanism.
 It includes work that may contribute to changes in the guidance on JI provided by the Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol (CMP), the further development of the JISC strategy regarding JI, and work that could significantly alter approaches to work adopted by the JISC and/or the secretariat. - 11.
 Project 173: Strategic direction of JI.
-This project is composed of work relating to the strategic direction for the development and use of JI, including value added support to, and close collaboration with, the Subsidiary Body for Implementation (SBI) and CMP of revised guidelines for JI.
-At the eighth session of the CMP, the SBI was requested to prepare recommendations including draft revised JI guidelines, for consideration by the CMP at its ninth session.
-The JISC plans to support these negotiations by preparing recommendations to the CMP on specific substantive matters, as a contribution to its development of the new JI guidelines.
+This project is composed of work relating to the strategic direction for the development and use of JI, including contributions to the development by the Subsidiary Body for Implementation (SBI) and CMP of new guidelines for joint implementation.
+At the eighth session of the CMP, the SBI was requested to prepare recommendations, including draft revised joint implementation guidelines, for consideration by the CMP at its ninth session.
 The project also includes the preparation of a report to assess how Parties have implemented JI and what impact it is having at the national level, including both JI Track 1 and Track 2. - 12.
 Benefit: Continuing role for the JI as a collaborative tool for Parties and the private sector. - 13.
 Project 163: Improve the performance and role-definition of AIEs.
-This project is to improve the accreditation of accredited independent entities (AIEs) to strengthen their performance and improve the efficiency of the system.
-It will consider synergy with the CDM accreditation system and define the strategic direction of the JISC for how the JI accreditation system should develop over time in relation to the CDM accreditation system and will, as appropriate, provide recommendations to the CMP.
-Options include the possible alignment or integration of the two systems.
-Depending on the direction selected, the work may also involve revising the JI accreditation standard and procedure.
-The JISC wishes to coordinate its consideration of these issues with the CDM Executive Board.
+This project is to improve the accreditation of accredited independent entities (AIEs) to strengthen their performance and improve the efficiency of the system by amending the accreditation standard and accreditation procedure.

-- 14. Benefits: Consistency of accreditation decisions; improved AIE performance; alignment of accreditation procedures with international practices; and potential reduction in JI accreditation costs. - 15.
-Project 95: Staged improvement of the quality management system (QMS).
-This project is to continue the implementation of an appropriate QMS for the work of the secretariat in support of JI, in a staged manner by initially defining and operating the QMS in selected areas of SDM work and subsequently extending it across the rest of the programme. - 16.
+Benefits: Consistency of accreditation decisions; improved AIE performance; alignment of accreditation procedures with international practices; and potential reduction in JI accreditation costs.

+- 14. Project 95: Staged improvement of the quality management system (QMS).
+This project is to continue the implementation of an appropriate QMS for the work of the secretariat in support of JI, in a staged manner by initially defining and operating the QMS in selected areas of SDM work and subsequently extending it across the rest of the programme. - 15.
 Benefits: More consistent and predictable internal processes for delivering on time, in scope and within agreed costs and quality standards; improved efficiency in the conduct of work; expedited knowledge transfer to newly recruited and reassigned staff; provision of a basis for continuous improvement of internal processes and a common baseline for major improvement interventions.